rust-lang/rfcs/text/0000-usize-panic-overflow.md

 dangerous, so it's no coincidence that historic integer-overflow vulnerabilities occured with `usize` values.

-Rust's current behavior of `panic` in `debug` builds and twos complement overflow in `release` builds does not provide protection against these vulnerabilities.
+Rust's current behavior of `panic` in `debug_assertions` builds and twos complement overflow in `release` builds does not provide protection against these vulnerabilities.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 When an integer overflow is encountered when performing an arithmetic operation (e.g. `+` or `*`), Rust has two possible different behaviors.
-In `debug` builds, this will always cause a `panic`.
-In `release` builds the operation will succeed and twos complement wrapping will occur - with one exception, if the operation is being performed on `usize` integers you'll get the same `panic` as in a `debug` build.
+In `debug_assertions` builds, this will always cause a `panic`.
+In `release` builds the operation will succeed and twos complement wrapping will occur - with one exception, if the operation is being performed on `usize` integers you'll get the same `panic` as in a `debug_assertions` build.

 For most use cases, simply using the default arithmetic operators works well, however if you need more control, such as to avoid the `panic` and return a